NetworkMathematics/FrontPage/README.md

 (Video presentation: Lucy Horowitz, [MathGloss and Beyond](https://www.youtube.com/watch?v=GklBiBEfblg), Hausdorff Institute, July 15, 2024.)

-MathGloss has since been used in:
+MathGloss has since been used in (at least):

 * [Towards Multilingual Autoformalization and Informalization of Mathematics](https://sltc2024.github.io/abstracts/ranta.pdf), A. Ranta, 2024.

 * [AutoMathKG: The Automated Mathematical Knowledge Graph Based on LLM and Vector Database](https://arxiv.org/abs/2505.13406), R. Bian et al., 2025

+  We need to produce a new write-up as MathGloss has grown from ~1700 concepts to almost 5K.

 ## MathAnnotator